scipion-chem/docs/docs/plugins/autodock/index.rst

 ==========================================

 - `Receptor preparation <protocols/receptor-preparation>`_: Prepares an ``AtomStruct`` object containing a protein file to make it ready for `AutoDock tools <https://autodocksuite.scripps.edu/adt/>`_, such as docking with AutoDock or Vina.
+- :ref: `autodock-receptor-preparation`: Prepares an ``AtomStruct`` object containing a protein file to make it ready for `AutoDock tools <https://autodocksuite.scripps.edu/adt/>`_, such as docking with AutoDock or Vina.

 **Ligand preparation**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~